SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 	|	httpResponse (StructureArray / GroupsListResponse):		|leave it empty|

-	If you want to refer to an existing parameter or variable, you can choose the value for the parameters from the dropdown list, and they will be added in a pair of backtick quotes.
+	If you want to refer to an existing parameter or variable, you can choose the value for the parameters from the dropdown list, and they will be added in a pair of single quotes (do not leave them out).
 For instance, the Input Parameter "operation" here gets its value from the Input Parameter of the previous step "Start".

 7. For the DMC "Get_Logged_Parameters" service, define the input and output parameters as following.